chipsalliance/caliptra-rtl/README.md

 ```
 The root of the repository is structured as shown above, to a depth of 2 layers.<BR>
 Each sub-component is accompanied by a file list summary (located in src/<component>/config/<name>.vf) that comprises all the filenames required to compile the component, and an optional testbench filelist for unit-level simulation. <BR>
-VF files provide absolute filepaths (prefixed by the WORKSPACE environment variable) to each compile target for the associated component.<BR>
+VF files provide absolute filepaths (prefixed by the `CALIPTRA_ROOT` environment variable) to each compile target for the associated component.<BR>
 The "Integration" sub-component contains the top-level fileset for Caliptra. `src/integration/config/compile.yml` defines the required filesets and sub-component dependencies for this build target.
 All of the files/dependencies are explicitly listed in `src/integration/config/caliptra_top_tb.vf`.
 Users may compile the entire design using only this VF filelist.<BR>